Iancheung228/Iancheung228.github.io/_posts/2024-08-25-causal_inf_notes.md

 ## section 2.2 Conditional randomization
 In the example in Hernan's book, if you are in critical condition, you will be more likely to be assigned treatment than not.
 We no longer have marginal exchangeability.
 However we can conclude the observed risks equal the counterfactual risks in the group of all critical conditions.

 1) $$ Pr[Y^{a=1} = 1 |L =1] = Pr[Y=1 |L=1,A=1] $$
 2) $$ Pr[Y^{a=0} = 1 |L =1] = Pr[Y=1 |L=1,A=0] $$
 3) $$ Pr[Y^{a=1} = 1 |L =0] = Pr[Y=1 |L=0,A=1] $$
 4) $$ Pr[Y^{a=0} = 1 |L =0] = Pr[Y=1 |L=0,A=0] $$

-conditionally randomized experiment is simply a combination of 2 separate marginally randomized experiments: one conducted in the subset of individuals in critical condition, the other  in the subset of individuals in critical condition.
+conditionally randomized experiment is simply a combination of 2 separate marginally randomized experiments: one conducted in the subset of individuals in critical condition, the otherin the subset of individuals in critical condition.
 Within each subset, the treated and the untreated are exchangeable.

 Conditional exchangeability: $$Y^a \perp A|L$$ for all a.
 Or Equivanetly: